EricZinda/Perplexity/docs/devhowto/devhowtoPredicationArgumentsAndUsage.md

 As [before](devhowtoMRSToPython), it isn't important to understand how the `Predication()` decorator works, but if you're interested: the final code is [here](https://github.com/EricZinda/Perplexity/blob/main/perplexity/vocabulary.py).

-With this, we can now try the same example and get a better error (well, better than crashing, at least):
+With this, we can now try the same example and get a better error (better than crashing, at least):

 ~~~
 ? a file is deleted